Discover the keys to comparing Compulsory Third Party (CTP) Green Slip insurance policies

 Please note that the Motor Accidents Compensation Act 1999 clearly stipulates the coverage terms and scope of a New South Wales Green Slip policy, which means that the coverage offered is identical in all of NSW, regardless of the insurer issuing the policy.
 Conversely, public liability insurance policies differ in regards to their terms and policies from one insurer to the next.
-For this reason, the Motor Accidents Authority advises people who have both policies to get in touch with their insurer to make sure that their public liability policy covers them for anything that is not included in the Green Slip policy.
+For this reason, the State Insurance Regulatory Authority (SIRA) advises people who have both policies to get in touch with their insurer to make sure that their public liability policy covers them for anything that is not included in the Green Slip policy.

 Compare CTP Insurance from Australian Insurers

 If you would like to find a deal for your CTP car insurance, please follow the link to the Motor Accident Authority Green Slip Calculator, which is a free government service.

 What is third party insurance?